webqit/oohtml-ssr/README.md

 ### DOM Readiness

 It is often necessary to know at what point the document has been fully loaded and ready to be traversed.
-Much of OOHTML waits until this happens.
 You'd normally want to listen for the [`window.onload`](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) event.

 ```js
 await new Promise( res => window.addEventListener( 'load', res ) );